open-sauced/guestbook/README.md

 This guestbook is a place for people who have taken [OpenSauced](https://opensauced.pizza)'s [Intro to Open Source course](https://github.com/open-sauced/intro) to take their first steps into contributing to open source.

-While there's an automated bot that will help you add yourself to the contributor's list via an issue, we recommend actually editing the `.all-contributorsrc` file to get more experience with pull requests and reviews.

 ## Getting Started

 First, you'll want to have Node.js installed.
 You can do this by going to [nodejs.org](https://nodejs.org) and downloading the latest version.
 Then, follow these steps: